Exploring Your Options

 Pursuing Your Education In Construction Management

-Once you’ve decided upon a bachelor’s degree in construction management, it’s essential to know what areas your coursework will be covering.
+Once you’ve developed an interest in how to become a construction manager and decided upon a bachelor’s degree in construction management, it’s essential to know what areas your coursework will be covering.
 Although the major is available as either an Associates or a Bachelor’s degree, it depends on how far you want to go with your career, with a particular focus on your earning potential.
 While some individuals may find they’re hired with an Associate’s degree because they already have prior work experience, those with a bachelor’s degree in construction management are more apt to find higher-tiered positions, including more responsibility (and a higher salary).
+Especially if you go on to earn a master’s in construction management.

 Here are some of the courses you can expect as a construction management major: